Joint-Jam/joint-jam.github.io/README.md

 ## Development notes

-Miscellaneous notes on less obvious things about the repo.
+Miscellaneous notes on less obvious or useful things about the repo.

 - Absolute imports are used.
 These are imports prefixed by `@website/`.
 - ESLint is automatically ran on save for VS Code.
 Other IDEs may have similar features.
 - React Router v6 is installed.
+Make sure you're looking at the right docs.
 - Tailwind CSS is installed.
 - Typings are automatically generated for .css files.